reticulotegmental nucleus

 What is the reticulotegmental nucleus?

-What is the Latin name for the reticulotegmental nucleus?
+What is the function of the reticulotegmental nucleus?

 Cấu trúc liên quan